 Have The Septic Tank Cleaned Out

-This should be done every few years by a professional plumbing contractor like Pitton Plumbing.
+This should be done every few years by a professional plumbing contractor.
 A septic tank that’s allowed to get too full not only causes back-ups in the sewer line but shoots solid waste into the drainage field.
 Whatever it costs to clean out the septic tank is nothing compared to the cost of getting the entire system replaced.

 Gently Clear Out Clogs